Skip to main content

 To use these examples:

-1. store them in the autoconfig.json file, either using the built-in code editor or a text editor of your choice.
-Technically it's possible to use our visual editor to create these jobs, but in reality it is just easier to do it a code editor.
+1. Store them in autoconfig.json using the built-in code editor or a text editor.
+The visual editor can create jobs, but a code editor is usually simpler.

-3. ensure that AutoConfig itself is enabled, you can toggle the enabled box on the AutoConfig page to do this.
+3. Ensure AutoConfig is enabled (toggle the enabled box on the AutoConfig page).

 First Example: Dynamic Bounds Adjustment for Aggressive Quanta G-Type Strategy